 Documents We Translate for NYC Clients

 New York City generates an extraordinary volume of certified translation demand.
-It is home to nearly three million foreign-born residents, hosts the federal immigration court system’s largest docket, and attracts tens of thousands of international students annually.
-The range of documents that require certified translation is correspondingly broad.
-Below are the most common categories our translators handle for New York clients.
+It’s home to nearly three million foreign-born residents, hosts the largest docket in the federal immigration court system, and draws tens of thousands of international students every year.
+The range of documents that need certified translation is just as broad.
+Below are the categories our translators handle most often for New York clients.

 Personal Identity & Vital Records

-Birth certificates are the single most frequently requested document for certified translation.
-They are required for almost every USCIS petition — from I-485 adjustment of status to N-400 naturalization — as well as for school enrollment, Social Security applications, and passport renewals.
-A birth certificate from almost any country contains official stamps, registration numbers, issuing-authority seals, and marginal notations, all of which must appear in the English translation.
+Birth certificates are the single most requested document for certified translation.
+Almost every USCIS petition needs one, from I-485 adjustment of status to N-400 naturalization, along with school enrollment, Social Security applications, and passport renewals.
+A birth certificate from nearly any country carries official stamps, registration numbers, issuing-authority seals, and marginal notations, and all of it has to appear in the English translation.

-Marriage certificates and divorce decrees are required whenever a petitioner’s marital history is relevant to an immigration benefit, and they come up frequently in family-based visa cases, spousal green-card petitions, and name-change proceedings.
-Divorce decrees can be lengthy legal documents; our translators handle the full text, not excerpts.
+Marriage certificates and divorce decrees come up whenever a petitioner’s marital history bears on an immigration benefit, and they surface often in family-based visa cases, spousal green-card petitions, and name-change proceedings.
+Divorce decrees can run long; our translators handle the full text, not excerpts.

 Death certificates are sometimes required in estate proceedings, survivor-benefit applications, and dependency-based immigration cases.